-It was a Thursday and the previous Monday we had bailed on an ambitious backpack through Mineral King and were out to dry a few days before the busiest weekend of the year.
-No plans, no time, no reservations, we logically set our marks on the most popular park in California, Yosemite.
+It was a Thursday and the previous Monday we had bailed on an ambitious backpacking trip through Mineral King.
+Days before the busiest weekend of the year we had nothing on the books.
+No plans, no time, no reservations, we illogically set our marks on the most popular park in California, Yosemite.
 Why not, it had been a couple years and we couldn’t stop talking about it all spring.

-These were small campgrounds, a dozen sites a piece but with back-ups in hand we pressed on with optimism.
+These were small campgrounds, a dozen sites apiece but with back-ups in hand we pressed on with optimism.
 It was at least a year since we’d drove 395 and it’s insanely gorgeous.
-The Tetons’ conical horns may be among the most beautiful mountains in the lower 48, the Sierras are most impressive; just huge, yes in hight but in breadth of geography, in density of peaks.
-Seeing only miniscule segments at a time is still an overwhelming affair.
+The Tetons’ conical horns may be among the most beautiful mountains in the lower 48, but the Sierras are most impressive; just huge, yes in height but also in breadth of geography, in density of peaks.
+Seeing only minuscule segments at a time is still an overwhelming affair.

 We passed Mammoth, one of the magnets of my universe and the scenery continued to impress; through stands of pines, past June and Mono Lake and up Tioga Pass Road where Mount Dana, Conness and North Peak overtake the landscape and one’s senses.

-It was about a half mile from the car to the site and it took a couple trips to haul our car camping setup out to the site but it was perfect.
+It was about a half mile from the car to the site and it took a couple trips to haul our car camping setup out to the site but it was all worth it.
 Walk-in sites are the best.
-Quieter, no sorry saps doing laps at 10:00pm looking for a site, and in a campground so small and spread out, you feel like you’re in the backcountry…with cold beer and bocce balls.
+Quieter, no sorry saps doing laps at 10:00pm looking for a site, and in a campground so small and spread out, you feel like you’re in the backcountry except with luxuries like cold beer, bocce balls and pillows.

-We setup camp, organized the bear box and head down to the river to see the night in.
-The high of success in finding such a home, the release of leaving work and cell service behind, that bats in the sky, it was all so perfect.
+We setup camp, organized the bear box and made our way down to the river to see the night in.
+The high of success in finding such a home, the release of leaving work and cell service behind, the bats in the sky, it was all so perfect.
 We felt that feeling attached to memories of happy times, profound moments of calm, or ease, or inspiration, memories we think of when we say, “Couldn’t life just be like…”.
 We were living it and soaking it up in real time.

-We built a fire to mimic our excitement and clinked beers.
-We usually find ourselves camping with no flame but that of the camp stove and we stoked it for hours before falling for the hypnotic embers.
+We built a fire to mimic our excitement (big!) and clinked beers.
+We usually find ourselves camping with no flame and we stoked it for hours before falling for the hypnotic embers.

 In the morning I walked down to the meadow and along the creek.
-A fisherman flung a dry fly into the small eddies below exposed rocks.
-The sun was already high and bright and the warming air woke the mosquitos.
+A fisherman flung a dry fly into the small riffles below exposed rocks.
+The sun was already high and bright and the warming air woke the mosquitoes.
 Small rodents ran about the meadow looking for breakfast.
 Birds sang from pine trees and fought for perches on the pinnacles of the highest ones.

-Back at camp, Alli was fixing up from the night before.
 We were headed into Yosemite to bang around Tuolumne Meadows, to scramble on granite and lounge in the alpine.
 In less than ten minutes we were in the park, smacked in the face with the energy of Yosemite like a warm wind.
 We passed Tioga Lake and the start of Tuolumne Meadows, manicured as immaculately as a golf course by the grounds crew of snow and time.
-There are no grand hotels, old or new, no bars, no giant gift shops and an austere visitor center.
+There are no grand hotels, old or new, no bars, no giant gift shops, just an austere visitor center.

 Directly off of the main drag lies Lembert Dome, an 800’ granite monolith rising to 9449’.
 The dome is a beautiful off-tilt cone with routes ranging from Class II to 5.11.
 We scrambled up among the tourists playing on the dome’s lower flanks, following a band of skinny ledges, up and up the Class III South Face.
 Above the ledges, solid footing disappeared and we climbed the low angle slab cautiously.
 Even a routine stumble would mean a lethal tumble.

-Choosing my footing with care, I scrambled higher, sucking wind in the thin air and hot sun, passing rugged flowers and trees dug into the granite’s thin cracks.
+Choosing our footing with care, we scrambled higher, sucking wind in the thin air and hot sun, passing rugged flowers and trees dug into the granite’s thin cracks.
 Just five hundred feet above the granite we were alone, away from the crowds, with the sight of small figures on the summit.
-I’m viciously critical of others trampling on my wilderness experience, a selfish plight on public land I know, akin to complaining about traffic while driving on the 10.
+I’m viciously critical of others trampling on my wilderness experience, a selfish plight on public land I know, akin to complaining about traffic while driving on the 10 in Los Angeles.
 But on this glacial pottery, I felt kinship.
 I was happy and happy to share all this with whoever was decent enough to want to spend their day here too.

 In no time we were on the summit, a small boulder refusing to topple off the northern precipice of the immaculate dome.
 A group of kids snapped pictures, a family ate lunch.
 They wore pride on their grins, geeking out at the Yosemite high country: Cathedral Peak poking the blue sky with its sharp tines, dozens of other domes lumping off the green carpet of snowmelt raised grass, the Tuolumne River coursing through the entire scene; and I felt proud too, grateful to know this place.